 Be inspired by the Valladolid Museum.

-Moving on to the archaeology section, artifacts from the Palaeolithic age to middle ages can be found here.
+In the archaeology section, artifacts from the Palaeolithic age to the middle ages can be found here.

-Meanwhile, in the Fine Arts section, interesting pieces like paintings, ancient furniture, traditional Spanish ceramics, and Flemish tapestries are stored.
+Meanwhile, exciting pieces like paintings, ancient furniture, traditional Spanish ceramics, and Flemish tapestries are stored in the Fine Arts section.
 Indulge in a little bit of history and art through this refined museum.

-Being a university town, Valladolid has some of Spain’s greatest bar scene.
+Valladolid has some of Spain’s most fabulous bar scenes in a university town.
 Nightlife in Spain can be later than the rest of the world; hence, the siestas.

 Learn Authentic Spanish